Course fees are charged at one of four rates depending on your fee status. These rates are: Home, EU, Islands and Overseas.

 I'm in the UK on a visa; can I pay fees at the Home/EU rate?

 No, you have a time limit on the length of time you can stay in the UK.
 You need to have indefinite leave to remain in the UK (no restrictions on your residence in the UK), and have been in the UK for at least three years prior to the start of your course not for the main purpose of education to be considered for Home/EU fee status.
+The exception to this is if you meet the criteria for Long Residence, details of which can be found on the UKCISA website.

 I'm not an EU national but my partner is German and we live in the UK.
 Can I pay fees at the Home/EU rate?